-- Be sure to sign the declaration on the return envelope. - Seal inner and outer envelopes. - Closely follow all instructions to ensure your ballot is counted. - You don't need a stamp because postage is pre-paid.
+- Be sure to sign the declaration on the return envelope. - Seal inner and outer envelopes. - Closely follow all instructions to ensure your ballot is counted.

 How voting in person works

 Voting in person usually means going to a voting center where there will be other people.
 You sign in with an election official.
 You get a ballot.
 You go to a private place (a voting booth) to fill out your ballot.